jy-cs/Assign_01_jyang/README.md

 1. Jiajie Yang [yang4q]

 ## Instructions to Run Our Programs
-1. Run on Google Colab
+1. Run file "a1_main_code.ipynb" on Google Colab with "birkbeck.dat" in '/data'

 ## Introduction